brun0/watasitrcoupler/README.md

 - Unzip it and copy the watasit-COWATv0.0 folder in the cormas model folder (cormas2020/Model/) under the name COWAT.
 Your pcl file must be at the following location on your disk:  COWAT-ALL/cormas2020/Models/COWAT/WatASit.pcl

 ## Set up your configuration file
-- If you followed the instructions above, modify the config file rcoupler_template.cfg at the root of watasitrcoupler folder as the follows and rename it: rcoupler.cfg
+- If you followed the instructions above, modify the config file rcoupler_template.cfg at the root of watasitrcoupler folder as the follows and rename it: rcoupler.cfg.
  \[tools\]
 \# accept absolute path or relative ones (relative to this config file location) jamsRoot = superjams